Tasks of the administrative jurisdiction

 Three-tiered structure and chain of instances

-If a citizen does not wish to accept a decision of an administrative court which affects him or her, an appeal can be lodged against judgments in which the administrative court has allowed an appeal.
+If a citizen does not wish to accept a decision of an administrative court that affects him or her, an appeal can be lodged against judgments in which the administrative court has allowed an appeal.
 If the appeal has not been allowed by the administrative court, an application may be made for leave to appeal.
 An appeal may be considered against decisions.

-Which legal remedy is the right one in the respective case can be found in the instruction on legal remedies at the end of the respective decision of the administrative court.
+Which legal remedy is the correct one in the respective case can be found in the instruction on legal remedies at the end of the respective decision of the administrative court.
 If an appeal is lodged, the challenged decision does not initially become final.